 There is a great wealth of knowledge and experience that can be brought together from all parties to ensure this standard is both supported by end users and delivered by manufacturers.
 Currently the National Police Chiefs’ Council (NPCC) have advised that it could take 15 – 18 months to develop but Mr Sansom has made some interesting points in relation to these timescales.

-He says that his company along with two other UK manufacturers, Hideout Leather and Scott Leathers already provide clothing to police forces (and the public sector) that meets the very standards that emergency services have in mind.
+He says that his company along with two other UK manufacturers, already provide clothing to police forces (and the public sector) that meets the very standards that emergency services have in mind.

 Sansom is keen for everyone to know that in 2016, the changes brought about by the PPE Regulation resulted in a much lower set of standards in the form of EN 17092 but as the previous advice coming from NPCC already acknowledges, it is mainly aimed at leisure motorcycling and the enthusiast, not the professional motorcyclist such as Roads Policing.
 BKS and other industry colleagues within the UK have been challenging this since day one as a new incoming benchmark because the previous standards of EN 13595 and Cambridge both offered significantly better protection to wearers.

-BKS and Hideout can provide the typical leather police suit as a full leather jacket and trouser combination made from cowhide (or lightweight kangaroo) with all three companies able to offer a textile alternative.
+BKS can provide the typical leather police suit as a full leather jacket and trouser combination made from cowhide (or lightweight kangaroo) or offer a textile alternative.
 The ‘new’ BKS textile suit has been in development for the last two years and is fully waterproof with taped seams and a wealth of air vents.

 BKS’s leather suit remains in use across 20 or so forces and is fully vented with removable linings made from ‘OUTLAST’ fabrics that helps regulate body temperatures: cool in summer, warmer in winter.
 Leather accordion panels and stretch fabric sections cope with use on and off the bike and since 2018, fitted with state of the art Alpinestars system – TechAir.